Market research

 Customer needs

 Look at your customer’s needs through a variety of perspectives.
+Here are at least 3 frameworks for identifying perspectives to examine.

 Customer problems